allmaps/allmaps/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+⚠️ THIS IS NOT THE PAGE YOU'RE LOOKING FOR ⚠️

-We don't track Features Requests in Issues but in are welcomed in Discussions!
+We don't track Features Requests in Issues but gather ideas using Discussions.

-👉 Head over to https://github.com/allmaps/allmaps/discussions and add your idea's there!
+👉 Head over to https://github.com/allmaps/allmaps/discussions and add your cool idea's there!